-Somehow, our friends and family have donated furniture that exactly meets our need.
+By God’s grace, our friends and family have donated furniture that exactly meets our need.

-Somehow, we have been lavished with monetary donations, gifts of clothing, gifts of meals, gifts of household items, gifts of prayer, gifts of the difficult labor of putting the pieces back together.
+By God’s grace, we have been lavished with monetary donations, gifts of clothing, gifts of meals, gifts of household items, gifts of prayer, gifts of the difficult labor of putting the pieces back together.

 As unappealing as it is to go through a crisis, it’s almost been worth it to see the Body of Christ in its glory –and to see that we are loved.
 It has been truly precious.

 We know we’ve been prayed for; we can feel it in our souls.
 And although we may have lost some stuff, and this might not have been what we had planned, we clearly see God’s mercy in every step and we are praising Him for His goodness towards us.